 Work Zones that have an AWZSE system present and active will have unique signs in advance of the enforcement area, alerting drivers to the upcoming enforcement.
 These signs are in accordance with the requirements set forth in Title 75 C.S.
 3369.

 Per Title 75 C.S.
 3369, notices of violation shall be provided to a registered owner within 90 days of the violation occurring.
-In many cases, the notice of violation will be mailed shortly after the violation has occurred.
+In most cases, the notice of violation will be mailed shortly after the violation has occurred.